rashmi-carol-dsouza/learning-python/README.md

 To use mathematical operations on variables use = ex. /=, += , marks += 1

+# Comparison opertor

+  > greater than
+  >= greater than or equal to
+  < less than
+  <= less that or equal to
+  == equal to
+  != not equal to

+## Control Flow:

+# if else
+example:
+if age > 25:
+   print('You can enter')
+else:
+   print('Ypu cannot enter')

+# Nested if/else
+example:
+if contition:
+   if another contition:
+     do this
+       else:
+     do this
+else:
+   do this

+# elif
+If there are more than two conditions, you can use elif statement:
+example:
+if condition:
+   print(message)
+elif:
+   print(Other message)
+else:
+print(Last message)

 ## General tips:

 To concatonate strings add + between inputs